-Q: Where can I sell food that I make?
+Q: Where can I sell the food that I make?

-A: Yes, you must label the food with your name, address, city, and zip code, a list of ingredients contained in the product including allergens.
-The allergen of concern are; milk, eggs, wheat, soy, nuts, fish, shellfish.
-For more information take the training course.
+A: Yes, you must label the food with your name, address, city, and zip code.
+The label must also include a list of ingredients contained in the product, including allergens.
+The allergens of concern are: milk, eggs, wheat, soy, nuts, fish, shellfish.
+More information on labeling is provided in the cottage food training course.

 Q: I’m concerned about someone knowing where I live.
-Can I use a post office box as an address?
+Can I use a post office box as an address on my label?

-A: No you must use a physical address in case someone needs to contact you concerning the food.
-Your Physical address is required.
-You may provide additional contact information.
+A: No, you must use a physical address is required to be on the label in case someone needs to contact you concerning the food.
+In addition to the physical address, you may provide additional contact information, if you choose.

-Q: What other information must I provide the customer?
+Q: What other information must I provide to the customer?

-A: You must post a notice at the point of sale including your web site should you sell on the internet as follows.
-These foods are homemade and not subject to state inspection.
+A: You must post a notice at the point of sale, including on your web site if you are conducting Internet sales, that states: These foods are homemade and not subject to state inspection.

-Q: What do I need to prove I am registered?
+Q: What do I need to prove that I am registered?

-A: Like a driver license you must show the registration when asked.
+A: Like a driver license, you must show the registration when asked.
 Keep it with you when selling food.
 An inspector or market master may ask to see it.
-If the registration cannot be verified you will be asked to stop selling food.
-MDA offices are not open on weekends or holidays so the MDA’s data base may not be available to confirm your registration, however inspections are conduct on weekends in some locations.
+If the registration cannot be verified, you will be asked to stop selling food.
+MDA offices are not open on weekends or holidays, so the MDA’s data base may not be available to confirm your registration, however inspections are conducted on weekends in some locations.

 Q: Can I use the post office to deliver products?

-A: No. Sales must be directly from the producer to the end consumer, not through an intermediary.
+A: No. Food must be delivered directly from the producer to the end consumer, not through an intermediary.

 Q: Can I register as a cottage food producer as an LLC?